 1. New domain + zero backlinks

-How to confirm: Check ahrefs.com/webmaster-tools (free) for Referring Domains — new sites are often 0-2.
+How to confirm: Check ahrefs.com/webmaster-tools (free) for Referring Domains.
+New sites are often 0-2.

 2. Sparse internal links — every URL looks like an island

-How to confirm: Pick a few “Discovered” URLs and grep -r "/that-url/" src/ to see how many places in your code reference each.
+How to confirm: Pick a few “Discovered” URLs and run grep -r "/that-url/" src/ to see how many places in your code reference each.

 3. Most pages are thin or templated

-5. Domain is an expired / previously penalized domain
+5. Domain is expired / previously penalized

 Shortest path to fix

-Ordered by effect (not by ease).
+Ordered by effect, not by ease.

 Step 1: Get 3-10 real backlinks